samirdev2019/toDo-co/CONTRIBUTING.md

 If you are not sure this is a bug, or simply want to ask such a question, please post your question on this email[allabsamir666@gmail.com](allabsamir666@gmail.com)

 If you happen to find a bug, we kindly request you report it.

 Then, if it appears that it is indeed a real bug, you may report it using Github by following these points are taken care of:

 *  Check if the bug is not already reported!
-*  The title sums up the issue with clarity.
+*  The title sums up the issue with clarity
 *  A description of the workflow needed to reproduce the bug.
 Please try to make sentences, dumping an error message by itself is frowned upon.
 *  If your issue is an error page,
  **Do not** make a screenshot of the stack trace, as screenshots are